Deciding whether to spend your park day at Hollywood Studios or Animal Kingdom?

 Winner: Animal Kingdom

-Hollywood Studios may have the reputation for having the best “film” related entertainment and attractions, but Animal Kingdom happens to have two of the top tier shows on property.
-It also has the added aspect of the showcase of wild animals throughout the park.
-Animal Kingdom is the clear winner here.
+Hollywood Studios may have a better reputation for entertainment and attractions, but we actually think Animal Kingdom has two of the best shows on property.
+Animal Kingdom also has multiple exhibits for wild animals throughout the park which give it the top notch ranking on entertainment.

 Animal Kingdom’s Best Entertainment and Attractions